The classic account of

 of hearing and cervical spine pain issues.
 Executive Chiropractic of Iowa hears reports

-of improvement in West Des Moines chiropractic patients for seemingly unrelated things that brought them
+of improvement in West Des Moines chiropractic patients for issues not

 into Executive Chiropractic of Iowa for chiropractic care.
 Patients are elated!

-Executive Chiropractic of Iowa is excited for them.
+Executive Chiropractic of Iowa is ecstatic for them.
 Let us study this side-effect of hearing loss recovery after

 chiropractic spinal manipulation.